DHANUSH2292004/carestock/README.md

 This system helps users easily add medicines, manage stock, generate bills, and organize medicines by categories.
 It provides a simple and user-friendly interface to improve pharmacy management.

 **🎯 Objectives**
-📦 Maintain medicine records efficiently
+📦 Maintain medicine records efficiently.
-🧾 Automate the billing process
+🧾 Automate the billing process.
-📊 Manage stock of medicines by categories
+📊 Manage stock of medicines by categories.
-🔎 Provide quick access to medicine information
+🔎 Provide quick access to medicine information.
-⚡ Reduce manual errors in billing and stock management
+⚡ Reduce manual errors in billing and stock management.

 **🛠 Technologies Used**
 **💻** Frontend